nawabahmadreshi/documentation/ingredients/web_sdk/smart_banner.md

 #### Advanced options and deep links

 Specifying them is optional, although you'll probably want to do so to tailor it to your needs.
-You can add ratings and
+You can customize the banner in lots of ways, including changing button text or color and adding ratings and review counts.

 {% highlight javascript %}